tanyavm7/Pedometer_Pals/USERSTORIES.md

 - Acceptence criteria
   - When a general user of the app walks while having the app, the app tracks the steps taken and is reflected in the app
   - When a general user walks a certain distance, the user is given a form of currency to interact with the app

+User Story 3:
+- As a general user I ant to select what kind of puppie I want at walk-a-pal, so I can customize the puppie.
+- Given that we need a place to start, when we create a basic pet customize screen, we will add color for fur, eye color for puppie, and can review the puppie user created.